usetrmnl/trmnl-chrome/README.md

 - Click "Refresh Now" to manually fetch a new image
 - Click "Settings" to update your API key or check status
 - The countdown timer shows when the next automatic refresh will occur
+- Image refresh intervals are synced with server recommendations
+- Automatic backoff is applied when rate limits are hit (429 responses)

 ## Development